huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_stream.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the log stream resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new log stream resource.

 * `group_id` - (Required)
   Specifies the ID of a created log group.
   Changing this parameter will create a new resource.